Locations we serve

 Marriage, divorce and millennials: teen pregnancy

 One way of mitigating the negative connotations of being a young mother is to get married.
 Marriage, as were often told by our neighbours across the pond, is the real foundation of a family, and faced with such an insistent narrative, it can be hard to decide against such a course of action.
-Grace, who I spoke to for some of my other blogs in this series, says this is exactly what happened to her.
+Grace, who we spoke to for some of the other articles in our millennial series, says this is exactly what happened to her.
 If I hadnt fallen pregnant theres no way my (soon to be ex) husband and I would have gotten married.
 It was definitely a stay together for the kids type thing.

-As time has passed weve learnt to uncouple parenthood and marriage and instead view them as distinct concepts which can but do not necessarily need to go hand in hand.
-On a final note, one statistic Ive yet to mention is that teen pregnancy rates in the UK are the lowest theyve been since records began.
-Times, and stereotypes, are clearly changing: younger people seem to be making safer, more informed choices about their family planning and sexual health, and those who do have children at a very early age are not feeling the pressure of inherited stereotypes when it comes to marriage.
+As time has passed, weve learnt to uncouple parenthood and marriage and instead view each as distinct concepts which can but do not necessarily need to go hand in hand.
+On a final note, one statistic yet to be mentioned is that teen pregnancy rates in the UK have reduced dramatically in recent years.
+Times, and stereotypes, are clearly changing; millennials seem to be making safer, more informed choices about their family planning and sexual health, and those who do have children at an early age are not feeling the pressure of inherited stereotypes when it comes to marriage, although they may feel the pressures of modern life.

 This site uses cookies.
 Find out more.
 Continued use of this site is deemed as consent.
 CLOSE ✖